Gamelander4/Pollution_Sensor/index.md

 # Schematics
 <img src="https://github.com/Gamelander4/Pollution_Sensor/assets/116457189/051d3645-9ca3-4ccd-89c3-a9552128ebba" alt="IMG_3447" width="300" height="200">
+Here's where you'll put images of your schematics.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 <!--# Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.